 To help simplify your requirements, review the data you’re collecting and saving.
 If you can’t answer why you’re saving and archiving particular data, without a business or financial benefit, perhaps it should be removed.

-As this evolves, we’ll be staying on top of these new regulations as a service to our clients, and for our own CRM app, Lead Zeppelin.
+As this evolves, we’ll be staying on top of these new regulations as a service to our clients.

 Comments, questions?
 Share below!